Therapist-Exoskeleton-Patient Interaction for Gait Therapy

 Using robots to mediate physical interaction between humans, known as physical Human-Robot-Human Interaction (pHRHI), provides unique opportunities to merge human motor-cognitive skills with robotic capabilities \cite{Kucuktabak2021}.
 In this paradigm, two individuals interface with separate robotic devices that are programmed to virtually render a physical interaction medium.
 Typically, this medium is modeled with springs and dampers, virtually linking either the joint configurations or the end-effectors of the robots.
 As a result, each individual can feel and respond to their partner’s movements through the forces generated by the virtual connection.
-Many studies have explored this paradigm during upper-limb \cite{waters2024theradyad, Ganesh2014, Takagi2017, Beckers2020, Takagi2018HapticInteraction, AvilaMireles2017SkillInteraction, Kager2019TheTask} and lower-limb \cite{Kim2021, Kim2023, Short2023, short2025effects, Kucuktabak2023, Vianello2024, koh2021exploiting} interaction tasks, reporting promising results in terms of enhanced motor performance and increased engagement during the interaction.
-However, to the best of our knowledge, no studies have virtually connected a therapist and a patient using lower-limb exoskeletons to promote embodiment during a functional task, such as treadmill walking.
+Many studies have explored this paradigm during upper-limb \cite{waters2024theradyad, Ganesh2014, Takagi2017, Beckers2020, Takagi2018HapticInteraction, AvilaMireles2017SkillInteraction, Kager2019TheTask, Baur2019} and lower-limb \cite{Kim2021, Kim2023, Short2023, short2025effects, Kucuktabak2023, Vianello2024, koh2021exploiting} interaction tasks, reporting promising results in terms of enhanced motor performance and increased engagement during the interaction.
+However, utilizing lower-limb exoskeletons to facilitate therapist-patient interaction during functional tasks, such as treadmill walking, has received limited attention.

 Virtually connecting a physical therapist to their patient using exoskeleton systems could be a promising alternative to existing gait training paradigms.
 This approach has the potential to harmonize the expertise and intuition of therapists with the precision and consistency of robots in real-time.
-By establishing a compatible interaction between the patient's and therapist's joints (e.g., virtually connecting the therapist's knee to the patient's knee), therapists can better embody the patient's impairments, enabling more informative assessments and more effective guidance during physical therapy.
+By establishing a compatible interaction between the patient's and therapist's joints, such as virtually connecting the therapist's knee to the patient's knee, therapists can directly perceive joint-level deviations associated with gait impairments, enabling more informative assessments and more effective, phase-specific guidance during physical therapy.

 Combining the capabilities of lower-limb exoskeletons with pHRHI, we introduce and evaluate a gait training approach: Therapist-Exoskeleton-Patient Interaction (TEPI), illustrated in Figure~\ref{fig:dyad_setup}.
 In this study, we validate the proposed approach by using two lower-limb exoskeletons to mediate the physical interaction between a therapist and a post-stroke patient during treadmill walking.
 The controllers of the two exoskeletons render compliant spring-damper elements between the joints of the two users, allowing the therapist to guide the patient and receive haptic feedback of the patient's movement.